Shiroko7/essence-talent-system/data/essences/fire.md

 isCantrip: false
 ```

-When you focus intently on a creature for 1 minute, you can attempt an Intimidation check.
-If successful, the creature is unsettled and has disadvantage on saving throws against being frightened or charmed by you for 1 hour.
+As a bonus action, you can attempt an Intimidation check.
+If successful, the creature is unsettled and has disadvantage on saving throws against being frightened or charmed by you for 1 minute.

 ---

 ### Flame Kinship

 ```yaml
 id: fire_initiate_flame_kinship
 tier: initiate